Jaimin-Bhagat/Jaimin-Bhagat/README.md

 I am a third-year computer science student at York University, passionate about exploring the realms of coding, machine learning, and handling databases.

+🚀 What I'm Up To:
+Exploring Machine Learning with (https://www.freecodecamp.org/learn/machine-learning-with-python/)

 💻 Tech Stacks: